codepath/android_guides/Beginning-Android-Resources.md

   * The IDE most people talk about, [Android Studio](http://developer.android.com/sdk/index.html) (which is based on IntelliJ), is now in a stable 1.0 release.
 The official Android page recommends new developers use this over eclipse.
   * Most tutorials and documentation for beginners are still based on the use of Eclipse.
 All the resources I talk about here which are connected to an IDE, refer to Eclipse.
 However, this is changing as Android Studio is now the standard recommended by Google.

+## Designing Android Apps

-In terms of designing a good looking app, here are some links that will help you start looking at ideas and acquiring design assets like icons:
+In terms of designing a good looking app, here are some links that will help you start looking at ideas and acquiring design assets like icons.

- * [Android App Patterns](http://www.android-app-patterns.com/) - Repository of Android interfaces for dozens of categories. **Great way to explore the Android design standards**
+### Assets

+There are various sites that provide icons, colors or other assets for your apps:

  * [MaterialDesignIcons](http://materialdesignicons.com/) - Good icons for material designed apps
  * [IconFinder](https://www.iconfinder.com/) - Excellent source of free to use graphics
  * [iconmonstr](http://iconmonstr.com/) - Great source of icons with customized shapes and colors
  * [NounProject](http://thenounproject.com/) - Another source of free icons and graphics
  * [Icon Generator](http://android-ui-utils.googlecode.com/hg/asset-studio/dist/icons-launcher.html) - Easily generate icons and images for use in your apps
+ * [MaterialPalette](http://www.materialpalette.com/) - Easy color palette selection for your apps.
+ * [Android Cheatsheet](http://petrnohejl.github.io/Android-Cheatsheet-For-Graphic-Designers/) - Great summary of design specs and dimensions

+### Principles

+There are various guides that provide insight into the design principles for Android:

+ * [Android Design Principles](http://developer.android.com/design/get-started/principles.html)
+ * [Common Mistakes while Porting](http://www.androiduipatterns.com/2012/05/common-mistakes-in-porting-ios-apps-to.html) - Highlights some common mistakes people make while porting their iOS app to Android.
+ * [Material Design Primer](http://guides.codepath.com/android/Material-Design-Primer) - Walks you through the various elements of a modern material design for Android.
+"Material Design" is the latest approach to designing beautiful Android apps.

+### Inspiration

+There are various sites that provide inspiration by showcasing beautiful modern app design:

+ * [Android App Patterns](http://www.android-app-patterns.com/) - Repository of Android interfaces for dozens of categories. **Great way to explore the Android design standards**
+ * [Android UX](http://androidux.com/) - Nicely categorizes apps by the best user experience they provide.
  * [AndroidNiceties](http://androidniceties.tumblr.com/) - Inspiring examples of Android app interfaces
- * [Android Design Principles](http://developer.android.com/design/get-started/principles.html)

 ## Beginning Android Resources